ultralytics/ultralytics/docs/en/integrations/weights-biases.md

 ### Understanding the Code

-Let’s understand the steps showcased in the usage code snippet above.
+Let's understand the steps showcased in the usage code snippet above.

 - **Step 1: Initialize a Weights & Biases Run**: Start by initializing a Weights & Biases run, specifying the project name and the job type.
 This run will track and manage the training and validation processes of your model.